London to get 'world's first' infinity pool with 360-degree views

 "The solution is based on the door of a submarine, coupled with a rotating spiral staircase which rises from the pool floor when someone wants to get in or out -- the absolute cutting edge of swimming pool and building design and a little bit James Bond to boot!"

 The pool will also be fitted with a built-in anemometer to monitor wind speed, and will be linked to a computer-controlled building management system that will regulate the pool's temperature and ensure water doesn't spill onto the streets below.
-The water will be heated using waste energy from building's air conditioning system.
+The water will be heated using waste energy from the building's air conditioning system.

-The designers also plan for a five star hotel to sit underneath the pool in the top storys of the skyscraper.
+The designers also plan for a five-star hotel to sit underneath the pool in the top stories of the skyscraper.

 Construction of the pool could begin in 2020 if partners and contractors are confirmed.

-Note: A previous version of this story incorrectly stated the capacity of the pool.
-This has been corrected.